piksels-and-lines-orchestra/plo/worklog.md

 * OSC protocol and implementation of mouse position,time based instruments.

-Monday 07 January status meeting
+Monday, January 7th: status meeting
 =====================================
 Kickstarting the new year.